ZarnackGroup/Ladwig_et_al_2024/README.md

 ## 1 Preprocessing and alternative splicing analysis with MAJIQ
 ****
-The RMarkdown contains the preprocessing steps of the raw reads and the following MAJIQ scripts for alternative splicing analysis.
+The Rmarkdown contains the code for the pre-processing of the raw reads and for the subsequent alternative splice analysis with MAJIQ.

-benötigt für das preprocessing: conda, ...

-The rendered HTML-report can be accessed at ... .
+The generated HTML report is available at ...

 ## 2 Impact of library characteristics on alternative splice analysis
 ****